truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 However, Olivier isn't satisfied.
 He has noticed a problem with BitFinex's setup, which is that **the Finex market is about two things** at once: [1] whether or not a fork manifests itself before a certain date, and [2] the market price of the fork, conditional on it existing.
 Oliver and BitFinex each try to address this problem in opposite ways: BitFinex says if there's no fork, then that is Olivier's problem.
 They justify this by saying that there is a pool of value which will be split by the fork, and if there is no fork then therefore this implies that 100% of the existing value has remained on the Old Chain.
 But Olivier says if there's no fork, it should be the exchange's problem: he got gypped and he wants his money back -- therefore the exchange should refund everyone's token.

 Both approaches are mistaken!
-OJ has a justifiable complaint, but he wrong to want *everyone's tokens* to be refunded -- such a policy has many problems!
+OJ has a justifiable complaint, but he is wrong to want *everyone's tokens* to be refunded -- such a policy has many problems!
 (The biggest is that anyone with a shred of fork-doubt can never have any upside, only downside).
 But it is fine for OJ to want *his money* back, in the event of some contingency.
 There's a very important difference!

 We can make everyone happy by acknowledging the true nature of the problem: not *enough* futures markets!
 The solution is: more futures markets!